 I’ve provided coaching for lifestyle choices, anxiety, depression, weight loss, eating on a budget, Alzheimer’s, awareness of processed foods, kitchen organization, mobility issues, and high blood pressure.
 I’ve also addressed my own health diagnosis over the years.

 On a more global scale and the reason why I do what I do is that we’re aware of the role of neglected health and stress means cardiovascular disease, depression, cancer, diabetes, hypertension and childhood diseases.
 My concern is the dis-ease that can occur with some of our choices but the good news is we are here to empower ourselves and each other and empower our bodies to heal because our bodies want to heal.

 I am not a doctor, nor do I diagnose.
 I have used a health coach myself.
 I do not discourage clients from medical advice or suggest changes in medication.
 Is it as easy as telling you to eat more greens, drink more water and wonderful changes will happen in your life?
 No. Each person is a unique individual with their own patterns of behavior and lifestyle.
 I empower people to make their own healthy choices based on knowledge and resources.
 Coaching guidance is based on bio-individuality as I guide clients to discover what works best for them.

-Like most people in a service business today I extend my health coaching from wherever clients are by using teleconferencing but I prefer seeing clients in person.
+Like most people in a service business today, I am willing to extend my health coaching from wherever clients are by using teleconferencing and will see clients in person.

 The most valuable thing I have learned is how motivated people are to heal while being given knowledge, choices and a heart to heart connection of compassion and empathy.